 On March 6, 2025, the U.S. Department of Housing and Urban Development (HUD) issued a letter announcing that funding for the Emergency Housing Vouchers program (EVH) is expected to end by 2026.

-According to estimates, by 2030 1 in 4 people on the planet will live in a slum or other informal settlement.
+According to estimates, by 2030, 1 in 4 people on the planet will live in a slum or other informal settlement, reflecting the increasing challenges of inadequate housing conditions globally.

-According to 2023 estimates, by 2033, 90 percent of U.S. real estate growth will entail the adaptive reuse of existing buildings rather than new construction.
+By 2033, it is estimated that 90 percent of U.S. real estate growth will involve the adaptive reuse of existing buildings, according to 2023 projections.

 The United States of America is a federal republic located...